 Our School

-Octorara Elementary School is a 3rd and 4th grade school.
-It currently has eight 3rd grade classes and eight 4th grade classes.
+Octorara Elementary School houses grades 3 and 4.
+It currently has seven 3rd grade classes and seven 4th grade classes.
 Class sizes typically range from 19-25 students.
 In addition to the core content subjects of English Language Arts (ELA), Mathematics, Science and Social Studies on a daily basis, students have a 45 minute class in the following unified arts once every six school days: physical education, health, digital literacy, STEM, art and music.
-Students also exchange books in our library once every six days during ELA time.
+Students also exchange books in our library once every six days .
 All 3rd and 4th grade students also have the opportunity to participate in our chorus program.
-Octorara Elementary School also provides many additional support services for students who need them in order to have a successful educational experience.
+Octorara Elementary School provides many additional support services for students who need them in order to have a successful educational experience.

 Principal